Svarva/Svarva/README.md

 - 👋 Hi, I’m @Svarva
 - 👀 I’m interested in learing about codeing
-- 🌱 I’m currently learning to get started
+- 🌱 I’m currently learning on running my own business
-- 💞️ I’m looking to collaborate on the future
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me twitter @haakonsvarva
 <!---
 Svarva/Svarva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.